-[D] Proposed NIA Project - Page 6

-(To all repeat applicants and awardees from FY07 to FY09) Our records indicate that you have applied previously to NIA.
-How did the idea proposed in 2008 differ from your application in 2007? {Choose one} () In 2008, I submitted a completely different idea than in 2007 () In 2008, I made substantial changes to the basic idea I proposed in 2007 () In 2008, I made minor changes to the basic idea I proposed in 2007 () In 2008, I submitted additional preliminary data to support the idea I proposed in 200' () Other [ ] Was the reviewer feedback on your 200X application appropriate? {Choose one} () Yes () Somewhat () No (If no or somewhat)Please elaborate on how the reviewer feedback could be improved. {Enter answer in paragraph form} (To all applicants and awardees that applied in FY08 and FY07, in FY09 and FY07, or in all three years) For your most recent application, to what degree did you use the reviewer feedback provided on your 2007 application? {Choose one} () Used extensively ( ) Used a little ( ) Took into consideration ( ) Did not use at all Please share any other thoughts you have regarding the NIA review process. {Enter answer in paragraph form} I
+Proposed NIA Project - Page 6 (To all repeat applicants and awardees from FY07 to FY09) Our records indicate that you have applied previously to NIA.
+How did the idea proposed in 2008 differ from your application in 2007?
+[Chaose one] ( ) In 2008, I submitted a completely different idea than in 2007 ( ) In 2008, I made substantial changes to the basic idea I proposed in 2007 ( ) In 2008, I made minor changes to the basic idea I proposed in 2007 ( ) In 2008, I submitted additional preliminary data to support the idea I proposed in 2007 ( ) Other [ ] Was the reviewer feedback on your 200X application appropriate? {Chaose one} () Yes () Somewhat () No (if no or somewhat)Please elaborate on how the reviewer feedback could be improved.
+(Enter answer in paragraph form) Ĩ (To all applicants and awardees that applied in FY08 and FY07, in FY09 and FY07, or in all three years) For your most recent application, to what degree did you use the reviewer feedback provided on your 2007 application? {Choose one} ( ) Used extensively ( ) Used a little ( ) Took into consideration ( ) Did not use at all Please share any other thoughts you have regarding the NIA review process.
+(Enter answer in paragraph form) T - 8

-Proposed NIA Project (continued) - Page 6 In your opinion, what is the likelihood that your NIA-proposed research would have been supported by any other funding sources (including NIH awards and others)? {Choose one} () Very likely () Somewhat likely () Somewhat unlikely () Very unlikely Why do you think your NIA-proposed research could or could not have been supported by other funding sources (NIH and beyond)? {Enter answer in paragraph form} [ i ] Was the research in your proposed NIA project a significant departure from your previous research directions? {Choose one} () Yes () No In what way(s) did your proposed NIA project differ from your previous research directions? {Enter answer in paragraph form} [ ] Please indicate which of the following statements (if any) are true for the ideas you proposed to NIA in 200X: {Choose all that apply} () One or more of the fundamental ideas underlying my proposed research were at odds with prevailing wisdom () My proposed research required use of equipment or techniques that have not been proven or are extraordinarily difficult () My proposed research required knowledge of fields beyond my previously 9 demonstrated area of expertise
+Proposed NIA Project (continued) - Page 6 In your opinion, what is the likelihood that your NIA-proposed rebeen supported by any other funding sources (including NIH awa (Chaose one) () Very likely () Somewhat likely () Somewhat unlikely () Very unlikely Why do you think your NIA-proposed research could or could not by other funding sources (NIH and beyond)? {Enter answer in paragraph form} t have been supported )r.
+Was the research in your proposed NIA project a significant departure previous research directions?
+(Choose one) () Yes () No rture from your In what way(s) did your proposed NIA project differ from your prodirections? {Enter answer in paragraph.form} revious research Î. Please indicate which of the following statements (if any) are true proposed to NIA in 200X: {Choose all that apply} () One or more of the fundamental ideas underlying my proposed with prevailing wisdom () My proposed research required use of equipment or techniques proven or are extraordinarily difficult () My proposed research required knowledge of fields beyond my research were at odds that have not been previously 9 demonstrated area of expertise

-- () My research involved a novel combination of disciplines or an unprecedented scientific perspective - () None of these statements is true of my proposed research
+- ( ) My research involved a novel combination of disciplines or an unprecedented scientific perspective - () None of these statements is true of my proposed research